Bean scores 2nd goal in OT, Blue Jackets beat Avs 5-4 - WHIZ News

-Bean skated in and lined a shot through the pads of Avalanche goaltender Jonas Johansson as the Blue Jackets improved to 4-0 this season in games decided after regulation.
+The defenseman skated in and lined a shot past Avalanche goaltender Jonas Johansson as the Blue Jackets improved to 4-0 this season in games decided after regulation.

+“Low glove is a good place to shoot when you’re not sure where to shoot,” he said.

+After the game, Bean and the Blue Jackets gushed about the play of Sillinger, who scored twice and had an assist.
+Sillinger became the third 18-year-old in Blue Jackets history to record a three-point game, joining Rick Nash and Nikita Filatov, according to NHL Stats.

-Cole Sillinger scored twice and Boone Jenner added a goal for the Blue Jackets, who finished their three-game trip with a 2-1 mark.
+Boone Jenner also added a goal for the Blue Jackets, who finished their three-game trip with a 2-1 mark.

 Down 4-2 in the third, Colorado got a goal from J.T.
 Compher with 3:26 remaining and tied it up on Bowen Byram’s second goal of the game with 52 seconds remaining.
 Logan O’Connor also scored for Colorado.